 The Handbook represents the work from year to year of the Title Examination Standards Committee of the Real Property Law Section.
-Roberto Seda, of Norman, and Barbara L. Carson, of Tulsa, served as Co-Chairs of the Committee during 2023.
+Roberto Seda, of Norman, and Barbara L. Carson, of Tulsa, served as Co-Chairs of the Committee during 2024.
 Michael J. McMillin compiled this year's Standards, prepared the Report of the Title Examination Standards Committee for the Oklahoma Bar Journal, edited this Handbook for publication, and wrote the History for each new or revised Standard.

 Questions, comments, and suggestions regarding the Handbook may be directed to the Editor or any officer of the Section.
 Attorneys practicing in real property and title examination are encouraged to participate in the work of the Title Examination Standards Committee.
-Inquiries regarding membership on the Title Examination Standards to the 2023 Committee Chair, Roberto Seda.
+Inquiries regarding membership on the Title Examination Standards Committee should be directed to the 2024 Committee Chair, Rhonda McLean.